ITV facilitator duties and responsibilities

 ITV Facilitator Duties and Responsibilities | ITV Faculty Handbook | Facilitator Checklist | Student Guide | Contact

 - If necessary, power up all the equipment including monitors, computer, document cameras and any other necessary device.

 - Check the room.
 If things are not prepared for class, fix it.

-- Are paper and pens available for the Elmo?
+- Are paper and pens available for the document camera?

 - Are chairs, tables, and microphones in neat order?

 - Do cameras need to be focused or adjusted?

 - When the student arrives, see if there are any special instructions or needs for today's class.